limeleaf-collective/website/content/expertise/_index.md

 feature_photo_alt = ""
 +++

-#### Each member has 30 years of experience from companies such as Google, Electronic Arts Games, and ngrok.
+##### Each Limeleaf member has 30 years of experience from companies such as Google, Electronic Arts Games, ngrok, and RSA Security.